programminghistorian/jekyll/lessons/sonification.md

 ]
 ```

 One could approach the problem of getting our data into that format using regular expressions; it might be easier to just open our topic model in a spreadsheet.
-Copy one column of data to a new sheet, and leave three columns to the left and one colum to the right of the data, like so:
+Copy the data to a new sheet, and leave columns to the left and to the right of the data, like so:

 +--+--+--+--+--+
 | {'event_date': datetime |(1753,6,8)  |, 'magnitude':  |:0.0024499630  |},  |